In which I check the New Year mindset

 While the Gregorian calendar puts me at odds with these ‘decade’ reviews—the timeline propagated by much of the West dictates that each decade begin on the ‘1’ year, not the ‘0,’ but who’s counting—I do believe there is every reason to assess the attitudes we’ve carried with us up to now and consider altering them as needed for a more fulfilling future.

-A talented writer/teacher friend of mine recently gave me a great exercise to kickstart this assessment.
+A talented writer/teacher friend of mine recently gave me an exercise to kickstart this assessment.
 Compose a list of advice or wisdom for your one-year-in-the-future self: the number of items on the list amounts to your age plus one.
 The idea is to develop an appreciation for the life experience you’ve gained thus far and to pick and choose how it will benefit you in the next year.
 It’s a twist on the old write-a-letter-to-your-past-self routine in that it equips you with a positive frame of mind for what’s to come.

 To that end, I present my list.
 In fairness, my 2019 saw some tremendous existential changes, from the place where I live down to the minutiae of my daily routine.
 Others’ lives may not have been so upended.
 Still, I like to think some of these have universal application.
 And I invite you to create your own—a year from now, you might thank yourself!